© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2025

 LG 3-2: Document architecture decisions

 Software architects can record architectural decisions in a comprehensible manner.
-For example, they are familiar with Architecture Decision Records as a fixed structure for such decisions.
+For example, they are familiar with Architecture Decision Records (see [Nygard 2011], [ADR-GitHub]) as a fixed structure for such decisions.

 Software architects can use and document different architecture views appropriately.
 They know for which use cases static and dynamic views are best suited.
 They also understand when which level of detail is appropriate.